Leveraging Analytic Gradients in Provably Safe Reinforcement Learning: NUMERICAL EXPERIMENTS

+We study three environments, which are detailed in \Cref{app:envs}.
+The first two are balancing tasks for a pendulum and a quadrotor, where we minimise the distance to an equilibrium position.
+The safety constraints comprise both action and state constraints that limit, for example, angles and angular velocities.
+To guarantee constraint satisfaction at all times, we use robust control invariant sets \cite{RCI-Sets} as time-invariant safe state sets.
+The third environment features an energy management system for a battery and a heat pump aimed at minimising the electricity cost of a household while maintaining a comfortable indoor temperature.
+Both the state of charge of the battery and the room temperature have limits that must be enforced at all times.
+When considering the full action range, we achieve this by computing a safe state set that ensures that the system can be steered back into the feasible set within one time step.

 We build our differentiable simulations according to the gymnasium framework \cite{Gymnasium} and differentiate through the dynamics using PyTorch's auto-differentiation engine \cite{Pytorch}.
 We formulate the convex optimisation problems with CVXPY \cite{CVXPY, CVXPY2} and backpropagate through them with CVXPYLayers \cite{CVXPY-Layers}.
-Since we use vectorised environments to speed up training, early truncation is only possible for the entire vector.
-We select two differentiable simulations of classical control problems for our evaluation: balancing a pendulum and balancing a quadrotor \cite{Quadrotor}.
-Their detailed descriptions are in \Cref{app:envs}.